manickvenkat29/USTTest/README.md

 Navigate to the project directory and open the .xcworkspace file.
 3. **Install any dependencies :**

+To install the required dependencies for this project, you can use CocoaPods.
+Add the following line to your `Podfile`:

   pod 'GoogleSignIn', '~> 6.0'

+  pod install

+4. **Run the App**
+Open the .xcworkspace file created by CocoaPods.
-Select the appropriate simulator or device and run the app.
+Select the appropriate simulator or physical device.
+Build and run the app by clicking the play button or using the keyboard shortcut Command + R.

 ## Usage
 - **Login**: Open the app and tap the "Login with Google" button to authenticate.